devonfw-tutorials/katacoda-scenarios/cobigen-angular-client-generation/step4.md

 The 'cobigen-angular' directory already contains the angular application.
 You can find the source code on https://github.com/devonfw/devon4ng-application-template/.

-Before we modify the application to show the employee data we run the server an take a look on the application how it looks now.
+Before we modify the application to show the employee data, we run the server an take a look on the application how it looks now.

 First you have to install the angular cli.
 Execute the following command.
-A new terminal window will open.
+Because the first terminal is blocked by the java server you have to open a new terminal window.
+By clicking on the following command, a new window will open automatically.
 `npm install -g @angular/cli`{{execute T2}}

 The installer will ask you if you want to share anonymous usage data with the Angular Team at Google.
 You can negate this by tipping 'N'.